How To Get Featured on Redbubble

 Tag Your Work Well

-Pro Tip: Review your tags now and again, keeping in mind what’s trending or popular.
+Regularly review your tags and keep in mind what’s trending or popular.
 You might have an older work that ties into a current trend.
 If everyone’s searching for succulents and you’ve got a great picture tagged ‘cactus’ you may be missing out on some traffic.

 Designed and sold by marinaweishaupt and Valerie Rosen